andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

   1043 | varchar               |       0 | ,        | varcharin      |            | b       |           0
 ```

-The column `atttypmod` contains type-specific attributes, that were specified for a column at a table creation, e.g. length of _varchar_.
-Value -1 means, that there are no an attributes.
+The `atttypmod` column stores type-specific attributes that were
+specified for a column during table creation, such as the length of a
+*varchar* column.
+A value of -1 indicates the absence of attributes.

-The condition `a.attnum > 0` means that hidden system columns are filtered out and only columns specified explicitly by a user during a table creation or structure modification are fetched.
-For system columns, e.g. `oid`, `attrnum` is negative.
+The condition `a.attnum > 0` filters out hidden system columns, ensuring
+that only columns explicitly specified by a user during table creation

-There is another condition - `NOT a.attisdropped`.
-The column
+or structure modification are retrieved.
+System columns, such as `oid`,
+have negative attnum values.

+Another condition, `NOT a.attisdropped`, is applied.
+The `attisdropped`
-`attisdropped` contains a flag that means a column is deleted.
-Dispite a
+column contains a flag that indicates whether a column has been deleted.
-column is deleted phisically column values are still stored in a table but are
+Despite the deletion of a column, its values are still physically stored
-ignored during SQL queries execution.
+in the table but are ignored during the execution of SQL queries.

 - <https://www.postgresql.org/docs/12/catalog-pg-attribute.html>
 - <https://www.postgresql.org/docs/12/catalog-pg-attrdef.html>